Kzarama/Django/README.md

 ---

+## Middleware
+validate a session of an user

+---

 ## Files that django create:
 - init.py = declare the project like a module of python
 - settings.py = define configuration of the project